Ad Hoc Combined Degrees

 Students in The Graduate School are admitted to approved PhD programs and must follow a plan of study related to that academic program.

-Doctoral students may propose to pursue a TGS master's degree outside of their approved academic program.
-This allows doctoral students to pursue a secondary (supplemental) master's program that is not a part of their existing program of study.
+Doctoral students may propose to pursue a secondary (supplemental) master's degree administered by The Graduate School that is not a part of their existing program of study.

 - Doctoral students in The Graduate School may petition to pursue a master’s degree outside of their approved academic program when: